amspector100/knockpy/README.md

 # Knockpy

 A python implementation of the knockoffs framework for variable selection.

-More docs to come!
+## Installation

+To install knockpy, first install choldate:
+``pip install git+git://github.com/jcrudy/choldate.git``
+Then, install knockpy using pip:
+``pip install knockpy``
+To use the (optional) kpytorch submodule, you will need to install [pytorch](https://pytorch.org/).
+If the installation fails on your system, please reach out to me and I'll try to help.

+## Basic Usage

+## Modularity

 ## To run tests